foundersandcoders/coursebook/src/course/handbook/course-rules.md

 This rule comes with a duty for everyone to educate themselves on social issues.
 Founders and Coders is not a normal coding bootcamp—one of our primary goals is to make the tech industry more inclusive.
 We can only do this if our graduates are willing to put in the effort to make change and be a better ally.

 This rule is _not_ about overt slurs, harassment or other Code of Conduct violations.
-Those should be reported to the staff team and will be treated differently.
+Those should be reported to the core team and will be treated differently.

 ## Avoid unnecessary corrections